Turning Boiling Water into Snow

-Last winter, I was determined to try that boiling water trick out for myself.
-So early one morning, I got the water ready, grabbed the camera, and headed outside.
+Last winter, I was determined to try that boiling water trick out again.
+Early one morning, I got the water ready, grabbed the camera, and headed outside.
 Here are some tips on how you can turn boiling water into snow.

 1. It has to be cold enough.

 It definitely has to be well below zero in order to be successful with this.
-I took my photos January 30th, 2019 when it was -50°F out.
+I’ve found that -20°F or colder is the ideal temperature.
+I was able to take photos in February when temperatures were -30°F and back in 2019 when it was -50°F out.
 Trust me -20°F will work just fine!

 2. You have to use boiling water.